saucelabs/sauce-school/codelabs/Module5_SeleniumJS.md

 ### Run Tests Using Sauce Connect Proxy

 Once your tunnel is up and running, (you should see the message Sauce Connect is up in terminal)  and you have updated your `config.js` and `DriverFactory.js` files, you can run your tests in Sauce Labs using Sauce Connect Proxy.
-First, update your` .bash_profile `with an environment variable (it must match the` tunnel id `your use to start the tunnel with).
+First, update your `.bash_profile ` with an environment variable (`export SAUCE_TUNNEL=`) and name it with the` tunnel id ` you used to start the tunnel with.

 <img src="assets/5.03H.png" alt="Tunnel Tests running on Sauce Labs" width="750"/>